Mobile Stroke Treatment Unit

 As one of only a handful of such units in the U.S., the Mobile Stroke Treatment Unit is revolutionary in Colorado and beyond.
 It allows on-board diagnosis and critical blood clot-busting medications to be administered to stroke patients en route to the hospital.

-Medicine with a dose of technology
+Medicine with a healthy dose of technology

 CT scanner comes standard